-Old Town Desig on Standards Feature Standards Front Elevation 1.
+Old Town Desig n Standards Feature Standards Front Elevation 1.
 Front elevations shall be comprised of any one or any combination of the following materials: stone, brick, stucco, engineered wood, fiber cement siding, engineered wood siding, glass curtain wall, or wood, provided that a minimum of 75% of the front elevation shall be clad in mortared masonry not including split-faced block (exclusive of window and door openings).
 Fiber cement panels are not permitted.
 2. The front elevation shall comply with the minimum transparency requirements of 60 percent for the ground floor and 40 percent for additional floors.
-3. Glass block shall not be used on any front or side elevation.
-4. All columns, pilasters, and pillars on the front elevation shall be clad in stone, brick, ornamental metal, wood, stucco, or material allowed by Planning Director.
-5. The front entrance shall be defined by one of the following features: arcade, portico, stoop, building recess, awning, or moldings.
+Glass block shall not be used on any front or side elevation.
+All columns, pilasters, and pillars on the front elevation shall be clad in stone, brick, ornamental metal, wood, stucco, or material allowed by Planning Director.
+The front entrance shall be defined by one of the following features: arcade, portico, stoop, building recess, awning, or moldings.
 6. Blank, windowless walls in excess of 750 square feet are prohibited when facing a public street.
 In instances where a blank wall exceeds 750 sq. ft., it shall be articulated.
-7. All garage and overhead doors on the front elevation shall include some transparency; provided, however, if the overhead door is on the front elevation of any commercial building, it shall be part of the storefront and G: 1 F1 .: not used for loading.
-Side Elevations 1.
-Side elevations shall be clad in the materials that comprise the front elevation.
-2. Side elevations shall not contain any loading docks or overhead doors unless such overhead doors are used in connection with an eating/drinking establishment.
-3. Side elevations for a single-unit detached structure shall be permitted to Rear Elevation have overhead doors for residential garage applications.
-1. Rear elevations shall be clad in the same materials as the side elevations.
-Rear Elevation Corner Rear elevations may contain docks and overhead doors.
-Side elevations facing a street, such as those on a building situated on a Elevations corner lot, shall be required to have the same proportion of transparency Lievations as the front street elevation.
-Parapet Walls Parapet walls shall be of the same finish materials as the front elevation rarapet wans - directly below the parapet wall and both sides of the wall shall be finished.
-2. Extensions above the roof line must return a minimum of six (6) feet back on side elevations.
+7. All garage and overhead doors on the front elevation shall include some transparency; provided, however, if the overhead door is on the front elevation of any commercial building, it shall be part of the storefront and not used for loading.
+Side Elevations Side elevations shall be clad in the materials that comprise the front elevation.
+Side elevations shall not contain any loading docks or overhead doors unless such overhead doors are used in connection with an eating/drinking establishment.
+Side elevations for a single-unit detached structure shall be permitted to have overhead doors for residential garage applications.
+Rear Elevation Rear elevations shall be clad in the same materials as the side elevations.
+Rear elevations may contain docks and overhead doors.
+Corner Elevations 1.
+Side elevations facing a street, such as those on a building situated on a corner lot, shall be required to have the same proportion of transparency as the front street elevation.
+Parapet Walls Parapet walls shall be of the same finish materials as the front elevation directly below the parapet wall and both sides of the wall shall be finished.
+Extensions above the roof line must return a minimum of six (6) feet back on side elevations.
 Balconies 1.
-Shall contain a metal, powder-coated aluminum,-engineered wood, or Daiconics natural wood railing.
-If natural wood is used, it shall be stained, painted, or treated to complement the building and resist the elements/decay. of acade to complement the building and resist the cicinents/accay.
+Shall contain a metal, powder-coated aluminum,-engineered wood, or natural wood railing.
+If natural wood is used, it shall be stained, painted, or treated to complement the building and resist the elements/decay.

-Sec.
-10-06-16.
-Street and Subdivision Names.
+H. In Division VI., Subdivisions, Sec.
+10-06-16 Street and Subdivision Names: